The George Washington Collection at the New York State Library

 This is one of Washington's dress swords, alleged to have been given to him by Frederick the Great of Germany.
 It was frequently worn by Washington on dress occasions and is represented in the portrait painted in 1834 by Vanderlyn for the United States House of Representatives.

-A horseman's pistol given to him by Marquis de Lafayette.
+A horseman's pistol given to Washington by the Marquis de Lafayette.
 The pistol was one of a pair of heavy horseman's pistols which General Lafayette used during the Revolutionary War.

 George Washington's first career was as a surveyor, and the Library's Washington Collection includes some of his drawing instruments and surveying tools.
 Particularly notable is a compass made by David Rittenhouse, the celebrated Philadelphia instrument maker.